How to connect headless to a Raspberry Pi unit from a Linux PC using only a cable, including how to find the remote IP in several ways.

 There are official pages on this:

-Document URL: http://clsc.net/articles/linux-pc-to-pi-cable-ssh.php
+Document URL: https://clsc.net/articles/linux-pc-to-pi-cable-ssh.php